Guide to Finding Hotels in Tonga

 It shouldn't come as a surprise that there are no large brand hotels in Tonga.
-The largest hotel has 120 rooms (the rather dilapidated International Dateline Hotel in Nuku'alofa Town) ; whilst the largest beach resort in Tonga has less than 20 rooms.
-Tonga is small player in tourism which is probably its greatest charm.
+The largest hotel is in Nukualofa Town and has 120 rooms (the rather dilapidated International Dateline Hotel) ; Tonga is small player in tourism which is probably its greatest charm.

 Almost all accommodation in Tonga falls under a boutique resort (apart from the town hotels).
 Most are in rural locations, often on a small island and with their own restaurants.
 Water sports and tours are generally arranged in-house so its very much a case of doing everything with the hosts you are staying with.